Beczheng/flask_5_tailwind/README.md

 - In your Cloud Shell terminal, type `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash`.
 This will install the Azure CLI.
 - Type `az` to check if Azure CLI is installed.
 - Type `az login --use-device-code`.
 A link with a code will appear.
 Click on the link and enter the code.
 Then, login to your Microsoft Azure account.
 This will give Cloud Shell permission to access your Azure account.
 - Type `az account list --output table`.
-This will provide you a table of your subscriptions.
 Make sure that you are using the correct subscription.
 If not, type `az account set --subscription <SubscriptionId>` to change it.
 - Type `az group list` to double check everything.
 - Type `az webapp up --name <appname> --runtime PYTHON:3.9 --sku B1`.
 This will create a webapp for your Flask app.
 - To find your Flask app in your Microsoft Azure account, go to "App Services".
 Then, click on the name of your webapp.
 Lastly, click on the link to your webapp under "default domain".